NO411/Balloonair/README.md

 ##### Controls

+Where you move the mouse doesn't affect where you fly, you always fly in the direction of the sun and can only steer right, left, up and down!

 * Down: lower the balloon
 * Left: move the balloon to the left
 * Right: move the balloon to the rigth